nomomon/nomomon.github.io/public/posts/2022-12-20-gmlm-reflection/index.md

+---
+title: Groningen Machine Learning Month 2022 | Reflection
+description: In the end of 2022 I organized a month-long educational machine learning competition in my university, however since then I haven’t had time to reflected on it.
+Sooo, this is what this is about… :)
+date: 20 December 2022
+thumbnail: "/posts/2022-12-20-gmlm-reflection/assets/event_finale.jpg"
+tags:
+  - Competition
+  - Machine Learning
+  - University of Groningen
+  - Fully Connected Graph
+type: blog
+---

 # Groningen Machine Learning Month 2022 | Reflection

-date: May 1, 2023
-slug: gmlm-2022
-author: Mansur Nurmukhambetov
-status: PublicOnDetail
-tags: Competition
-summary: In the end of 2022 I organized a month-long educational machine learning competition in my university, however since then I haven’t had time to reflected on it.
-Sooo, this is what this is about… :)
-type: Post
-thumbnail: Groningen%20Machine%20Learning%20Month%202022%20Reflection%206104fe543bfd402c8e7de59c12431e09/DSC_9365.jpg
-updatedAt: April 29, 2023 5:26 AM
-category: 📊 DS/ML

 Machine Learning Month is month long educational ML competition that we hosted as Fully Connected Graph for the students of University of Groningen.
 We were joined by students from different studies, levels from first year bachelors to master students and summing up to over a 100 participants.